chuckcscccl/rustlr/chapter4.md

 Automatically creating the AST from the grammar (or the grammar from the AST) is not a new idea and can cause problems if not done carefully.
-For example, one usually wants the AST to stay relatively stable even when the grammar changes.
-Also, the grammar is usually written to the contraints of LR parsing, and may not reflect what one wants the AST to look like.
-However, Rustlr essentially defines a language, embedded with the grammar syntax, for describing how ASTs should be generated.
+There is a gap between the *parse* tree and the *abstract syntax* tree that must be bridged.
+The grammar usually contains extraneous elements, in the form of non-terminal symbols such as 'T', 'F' that enforce operator precedence, as well as terminal symbols such as ';' that should not be included in the AST.
+In addition, the AST should stay relatively stable when minor modifications are made to the grammar.
+Rustlr addresses these problems by essentially defining a language, embedded with the grammar syntax, for describing how ASTs should be generated.
 The language will allow one to create ASTs that are relatively stable and independent of the format of the grammar.
 It is also possible to override the types and semantic actions of any